Vujwal24/axi4-lite-mac-accelerator/README.md

 - Three consecutive MAC operations with accumulation
 - Independent read/write tests on non-MAC registers

-Waveform screenshots are available in `results/waveforms/`.
+Waveform screenshots are available in `results/`.

+The details about what each waveform screenshot points shows is available in `results\Waveform Details.txt\`.

 ## Tools Used
 - SystemVerilog